SECTION 1. General

 The Board of Directors shall consist of fifteen persons elected to that post by the general membership.
 Each Board member must be a CHJA member for the length of his or her term.
 The term of each Board member shall be two years.
 In order to provide for a carryover of experienced Board members, eight Board members shall be elected in odd numbered years and seven Board members shall be elected in even numbered years, or a sufficient number to fill Board vacancies.

 Persons holding CHJA Paid Positions may not serve on the Board of Directors.
+This does not preclude the board from offering a financial honorarium to board members who provide volunteer services of an exceptional nature.

 SECTION 3.
 CODE OF ETHICS